efabless/openlane2/docs/source/getting_started/newcomers/index.md

 :::

-As shown above, the are a lot of pins needed by the design and certainly 50% utilization wouldn't fit all the pins.
+As shown above, the are a lot of pins needed by the design and certainly a floorplan with 50% utilization wouldn't fit all the pins.

 ---